mountaineerbr/shellChatGPT/man/README.md

 Command “`!block` \[*ARGS*\]” may be run to set raw model options in JSON syntax according to each API.
 Alternatively, set envar **\$BLOCK_USR**.

+Any “`!CMD`” not matching a chat command is executed by the shell as an alias for “`!sh CMD`”.
+Note that this shortcut only works with operator exclamation mark.

 # Session Management